seacomoseo/inspiritsbar.de/content/service/smoothies.en.md

 ---
 slug: smoothies
 title: Smoothies & More
-# summary: Pure refreshment!
+# sum: Pure refreshment!
 Healthy smoothies, lemonades & iced tea for your event.
 The perfect companion for an energetic day.
-summary: Bring natural energy and vibrant colours to your event with inSpirits Bar's mobile smoothie bar.
+sum: Bring natural energy and vibrant colours to your event with inSpirits Bar's mobile smoothie bar.
 Whether it's a trade fair, corporate event, summer party or private celebration -- we serve creative smoothies, iced teas and lemonades that energise and delight your guests.
-image: services/smoothies/stage.jpg
+img: /u/services/smoothies/stage.jpg

 # price: null
 service_types: